Gustave Whitehead - a Short History

 After the demonstration, Whitehead put his machine in storage and moved to Buffalo.
 Six weeks later, on November 24, 1897, he married.
 When the clerk asked his profession, he replied “aeronaut”.
 [Some commentators alleged, this is evidence of Whitehead’s tendency to fantasize or self-aggrandize.
 But research makes it clear, Whitehead would have lied if he’d said anything else.]
 At that moment he was probably the only person in the world who could honestly state he’d been steadily employed for the past three years building heavier-than-air aircraft.

 Whitehead’s qualifications were impressive.
-He’d been formally trained at Diesel/M.A.N. to build engines; had spent at least four years at sea handling and maintaining sails, rigging, motors and propellers; had worked for Harvard’s Prof. Pickering testing kites at Blue Hill; almost certainly translated Lilienthal’s works into English (and probably assisted Lilienthal too); built two Lilienthal-type gliders; and had been Chief Engineer of America’s first aviation organization.
+He’d been formally trained as an engine-builder; had spent at least four years at sea handling and maintaining sails, rigging, motors and marine propellers; had worked for Harvard’s Prof. Pickering testing kites at the Blue Hill Weather Observatorium; possibly translated Lilienthal’s works into English (and probably assisted Lilienthal too); built several Lilienthal-type gliders; and had been Chief Engineer of America’s first aviation organization.
 He’d then worked for New York’s Scientific Kite Team designing, building and testing a powered, manned kite, all the while building and testing his own flying machines and demonstrating them publicly.

 Records at the Buffalo Library show Whitehead spent his time there studying aviation literature including that of Count d’Esterno, whose 1864 aircraft patent bears great similarity to Whitehead’s 1901 aircraft.
 (Not only the configuration but also the number of ribs is identical.)

 In Buffalo, Whitehead also settled on his wings’ future airfoil.
-He chose one with its arc peaking near the leading edge designed by the British pioneer Philipps rather than with a symmetrical arc of the type favored by Lilienthal.
-(His methodology was similar to that of the Wright Bros., who – some four years later – also discarded the symmetrical Lilienthal airfoil and addressed modern propeller design.)
+He chose one with its arc peaking near the leading edge designed by the British pioneer Phillipps rather than with a symmetrical arc of the type favored by Lilienthal.
 Whitehead went even one step further by filling out the concave area under the wing as is now done on modern airfoils (below).